skarrman/AdventOfCode/README.md

 # Advent Of Code 2018

-This year I will do advent of code in C++.
+This year I will do Advent of Code in C++ in purpose of learning the basics of the language.

 ```
 .:*~*:._.:*~*:._.:*~*:._.:*~*:._.:*~*:._.:*~*:.